Best places for your first time in Latin America if you don’t speak Spanish

 Skip over to Latin America.
 Spanish is the common language.
 This (mostly in terms of number of countries where it’s the national tongue) Spanish-speaking region is a cultural powerhouse in itself.
 While there are thousands of years of history of indigenous languages, most were wiped out by colonisers, or their modern-day speakers are taught in Spanish at school anyway.

 It seems Latin America doesn’t have as much interest in English-speaking media or culture (who needs to look outwards when you have Reggaeton?!).
 Domestic tourism from an emerging middle class within the region is on the rise, and that’s still where some countries focus.
-They don’t see the need to look to other regions for economic gain as heavily as much of the rest of the world, nor is there particular excitement about Western culture or media compared to other parts of the world.
+They don’t see the need to look to other regions for economic gain as heavily as much of the rest of the world, nor is there particular excitement about Western culture or media compared to other continents.

 But hope is not lost if you don’t speak Spanish in Latin America!